 The University of Arizona College of Medicine – Tucson accepts visiting students from other accredited medical schools.
 Applications are made through the Visiting Student Application Service (VSAS).
 The College of Medicine – Tucson Electives Catalog opens for applications in April.
 Applications are processed and offers extended no more than eight weeks prior to the start date for each elective.

-- be in your 4th year of medical school at an LCME or COCA accredited program
+- be in your fourth year of medical school at an LCME- or COCA-accredited program

 An application is considered complete when it includes uploads of a student’s: